 Applications can be made online at www.southlanarkshire.gov.uk.
-If you are required to submit evidence of your Tax Credit income it is important that a copy of this evidence is attached to your online application.
+If you are required to submit evidence of your Tax Credit income or your Universal Credit Statement it is important that all pages of this evidence is submitted with your online application.
 Should you require further information, or you are unable to submit an application online then please contact the helpline number 0303 123 1011 (option 5).